 Midland Funding LLC is one of the country's largest purchasers of unpaid debt from some of the country's top lenders.
 From my experience, Midland will buy debt from organizations such as Barclays, Synchrony, Chase, and Citibank.

 The entity that files the most lawsuits is often Midland Funding LLC.
 When you're working with MCM, they will help you to resolve your debts with creditors.

 However, when working with Midland Funding LLC, they are mainly looking to collect money.
 They don't care if it's fair or not.

 They buy debt for pennies on the dollar and then try to get consumers to pay them back at full price.
-It makes it sound simple, but midland has been known to use some dirty tactics in order to get their money from you.
+It makes it sound simple, but Midland has been known to use some dirty tactics to get their money from you.

 Midland Funding Structure